-I’ve got a conference in Hobart, which means another opportunity for a bushwalk in my favourite bushwalking state!
-I’ve also got a fairly ambitious plan, leaving Hobart around 5pm after my last meeting, driving to Cradle Mountain and flying out of Launceston the following evening.
+Climbing Cradle Mountain in winter has been a walk I’ve wanted to do for a while, but I needed to find the right opportunity.
+A work conference in Hobart provides the chance for an ambitious plan, leaving Hobart around 5pm after my last meeting, driving to Cradle Mountain and flying out of Launceston the following evening.
 I have managed to secure a booking at one of the Waldheim cabins at Cradle Mountain, which is inside the national park and make it easier to get an early start.
-The biggest risk in July will of course be the weather – as I discover a year later on my Barn Bluff attempt, the weather here can get pretty nasty!
+The biggest risk in July will be the weather – I’ve experience snow in the middle of summer, and a year later my Barn Bluff attempt is thwarted by miserable weather.

 This time, fortune favours my crazy plan, and I’m on the track at 6:30am with clear skies above.
-I’m taking the Lake Rodway Track up, which starts to climb almost immediately from the Dove Lake car park.
+I’m taking the Lake Rodway Track up to the Cradle Mountain summit, which starts to climb almost immediately from the Dove Lake car park.
 It’s dark when I set out, but with the first light there’s a nice view of Cradle Mountain reflected in Dove Lake below.

 As I near Hansons Peak, there’s a nice view over Lake Hanson to the east.
 The track here is steep, rocky, and icy – and slippery.
 This is one section of the walk where I’m glad I’ve brought my microspikes – it would otherwise be pretty treacherous.